apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-computer.md

 #### 2.3 Start master node

-> You can use `-c`  parameter specify the configuration file, and computer config please see: [Computer Config Options](/docs/config/config-computer#computer-config-options)
+> You can use `-c`  parameter specify the configuration file, more computer config please see:[Computer Config Options](/docs/config/config-computer#computer-config-options)

 ```bash
 cd hugegraph-computer-${version}